SpadarShut/fbcrawlr/README.md

 ## Running scraper
-- Add URLs to facebook groups or posts to process under PAGES section in `.env.yml`
+- In `.env.yml` under `PAGES` section add URLs to facebook groups or posts to process
+- Under `DATES` section set needed post dates
-- Run command:
+- Run command: `npm run start-server`.

-  npm run start-scraping
+  This will open a new browser which remember your facebook login state.

+  This step may be skipped if you are going to run scraping only once.
+- Open new console and run: `npm run start-scraping`
 - See output JSON data in the `output` directory

 ## Development